alegxrig/alegxrig/README.md

 # Hi, I'm Alex Grigoryan 👋

 🎓 Master's student in Automation and Control Systems
-💻 Interested in Python, Linux, DevOps and Automation
+💻 Interested in Linux, DevOps, Automation, Python and Go.

 ---